If you want a beautiful deck space, here are some deck decorating ideas on a budget to help you create the outdoor space of your dreams!

 Add bright color by using a throw to bring out more of the colors in the rug.
 Doesn’t this fabric just shout sunshine and happy days?

 Plus, time spent among my flowers distracts from the many pressures of daily life.
 Its a win/win for me!

-To the left of the love seat is a chipped table I found for a couple of bucks and to the right is my $15 changing table turned DIY garden cart.
-I also have two wrought iron chairs I bought for a steal at $6 each and a wicker chest for $10.
+To the left of the love seat is a chipped outdoor table I found for a couple of bucks and to the right is my $15 changing table turned DIY garden cart.
+This cart could easily be turned into an outdoor bar if that’s a feature that sounds appealing to you.

-5. Inexpensive Accessories
+7. Inexpensive Accessories

 My garden cart sports inexpensive accessories, including this $5 treasure I hung above it.
 I didn’t originally buy this wall hanging for my outdoor room but it’s the perfect addition for the rustic casual look.